 I find beauty and intrigue in old abandoned buildings, in rusted out trains, in leaning wooden water towers.
 When I look at them I think about the time when they were vibrant and in their prime.
 I think about the the craftsmanship taken to build them during a time of innovation.
 Looking closer I absorb the textures, hues and forms.
 It’s as if they are talking to me, whispering moments that happened when they were active and alive.

-It has become my passion, my inspiration, to bring life back to these inanimate objects.
+It has become my passion, my inspiration, to reanimate these old objects and to express the moments I experience while exploring our landscapes.
 This process begins through the lens of my camera.
-In the editing room I love how highly saturated hues, crisp clarity and full vibrance breaths vitality into these physical forms.
-The vivid colors that acrylic paints afford gives me the ability to render my notions into a visual semblance on canvas.
+In the editing room I love how highly saturated hues, crisp clarity and full vibrance breathe vitality into these man-made objects and bring an enchantment to these organic forms.